princewang1994/RFCN_CoupleNet.pytorch/README.md

 ```

 - Set `--s` to identified differenct experiments.
-- For CoupleNet training, replace `--arch rfcn` with `--arch couplenet`, other arguments should be modified according to your machine. (e.g. larger learning rate for big batch-size)
+- For CoupleNet training, replace `--arch rfcn` with `--arch couplenet`, other arguments should be modified according to your machine. (e.g. larger learning rate for bigger batch-size)
 - Model are saved to `$RFCN_ROOT/save`

 ## Test